Healthy Homes Assessment Wairoa

 Draught Stopping Wairoa

-Draughts can lead to lower temperatures in homes.
-A cold home costs more to heat, meaning wasting energy and increased bills.
+Draughts may lead to less temperature in houses.
+A draughty home will cost more to heat, which means wasting energy and increased bills.

-You don’t require to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow movement of the building when the household gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
-We will check all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the building.
+For example, tiny gaps around windows and doors could be required to allow for movement within the building when the household gets warmer and cooler, so that they can still be shut and opened, rather than sticking.
+We will inspect every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections